tensorflow/tensorflow/tensorflow/contrib/learn/python/learn/README.md

 ### Why *TensorFlow*?

 * TensorFlow provides a good backbone for building different shapes of machine learning applications.
-* It will continue to evolve both in the distributed direction and as general pipelinining machinery.
+* It will continue to evolve both in the distributed direction and as general pipelining machinery.

 ### Why *TensorFlow Learn*?